Locals all agree – summer holidays are a great time to be on the river. For Labor Day, that’s especially true.

 If you are looking for the last hurrah, or your Amen to summer, check out the Snake River the day after Labor Day weekend.
 My secret, yet credible source, informed me that this is the slowest day of the year on the river.
 This is your time to revel in the beauty of the fall and find your center.
 Jackson’s culture tends to be fast paced, hard core and extreme compared to other places in America.
 Slow it down!
 Fill one day with blue skies, flowing water and memories.
 Get on a boat and float!

-In Sickness and in Health It is the first day in April and I am looking out the window at an epic April Fools Day prank.
+It is the first day in April and I am looking out the window at an epic April Fools Day prank.
 The skies and mountains are all gray.
-People are trapped in their houses...Read More
+People are trapped in their houses submersed in the gray fear of ...Read More

 It was the early 70’s when I first proclaimed my pride in being a woman.
 I was riding in the back of my grandfather’s truck packed full of siblings and cousins.
 We were kareening down the Big Horn mountains unfettered...Read More